Runroom/design-tokens/README.md

     - Make sure to define the types associated with the new tokens.
     - In the `src/types/figma` directory, define types that reflect the structure of the new tokens in Figma.
     - In the `src/types/designTokens` directory, define types specific to how the tokens will be used.

+6. **Add Token to Style Dictionary:**
+   - If the token needs a specific parser, add it to the `src/styleDictionary/styleDictionary.ts` file.

 ## License